dudis2211/dudis2211/README.md

 ## I'm Eduardo!

-:computer: I intend to be Back-End Developer.
+:computer: Studying now to be Junior Java Developer.

 :house_with_garden: I’m from Brazil.

 :books: I’m currently learning JavaScript with some HTML projects and CSS.
-I also know some technologies like Spring, H2, Maven and JPA
+I also know some technologies like Spring, H2, Maven and JPA.

 :outbox_tray: 2021 Goals: Find a new job with amazing projects!